 To add or delete users or databases to a database cluster, click the name of the database to go to its Overview page, then select the Users & Databases tab.

 Create a new database in the Databases section by entering a name in the Add new database field and clicking Save.
 You can also delete a database here by opening its More menu, clicking Delete, and then confirming the deletion.

-Create new users in the Users section by entering a name in the Add new user field and clicking Save.
+Create new users in the Users section by entering a name in the Add new user field, selecting a Password encryption option, and clicking Save.
 New users will receive the permissions of the

 doadmin user by default; these can be changed by following the instructions at How to Modify User Privileges in MySQL Databases.

 You can also delete a user here by opening the user's More menu, clicking Delete, and then confirming the deletion.
 Similarly, to reset a user's password, open the user's More menu and select Reset password.